milkyicedtea/FileFolder/README.md

 If you found a bug you can either choose to fix it yourself, or create a PR and i will try and look into it
 > PS: if you manage to fix it by yourself, please create a PR with the issue and the related fix, it would be really appreciated!

+## Additional credits
+Thanks to everyone who replied to [this reddit post](https://www.reddit.com/r/Python/comments/1173nim/i_made_a_simple_script_to_folder_your_files/), and helped me understand the mistakes i made at first, it really was of great help :D

 ## Authors
 [Just me :)](https://github.com/milkyicedtea)